 Once a student is registered for classes, the student is required to complete an orientation.
-On-campus orientation events will be held approximately two weeks before the start of classes.
-Students who are unable to attend a scheduled on-campus orientation will be required to set up either a phone or individual orientation with their Enrollment Advisor.
+Orientation events will be held approximately two weeks before the start of classes.
+Students who are unable to attend scheduled orientations will be required to set up either a phone or individual orientation with their Enrollment Advisor.
 Orientation is designed to help students transition into the Adult Degree Program.